Treatment for Acute & Complex Facial Injuries

 A facial injury can happen at any time, and if it does, you can count on our team at Akeso Oral, Facial & Dental Implant Surgery to respond quickly and provide you and your loved ones with the compassion and expertise you deserve.

 If you or a loved one experience facial trauma, whether the injury is acute or severe, contact our office to receive care from an oral and maxillofacial surgery expert.
-We have offices in Columbia, Nottingham, Laurel, Catonsville, Lutherville, Fulton, and Westminster, MD, and use the latest technology and techniques to deliver the highest level of care possible.
+We have offices in Columbia, Catonsville, Lutherville, and Westminster, MD, and use the latest technology and techniques to deliver the highest level of care possible.